 Our original project in Chattanooga was an intentional community called Dismas House, which served as a state approved halfway house for Tennessee prisoners and as off campus housing for university students from 1988-2000.

 The first Dismas House was established in Nashville 45 years ago as an extension of the Vanderbilt Prison Project.
 One of Tennessee’s earliest organized responses to the challenging circumstances prisoners face when returning to their hometowns, the project was a living testament to the deep conviction of its founder, Father Jack Hickey, O.P., in the need for reconciliation and the value of community.
-He believed that university students and released prisoners — both in the middle of significant life transitions — could learn and grow together if they were given the opportunity to get to know each other in the context of an intentional community.
+He believed that university students and released prisoners — both in the middle of significant life transitions — could learn and grow together if they were given the opportunity to get to know each other in the context of community.
 This meant living together in more than a superficial way.
-And it resulted in a model that shared many of the characteristics of the therapeutic communities which were so effective in helping prisoners of ware adjust to civilian life after World War II.
-It was also, as Father Jack points out in his final homily, a vital sign of God’s grace brought forth from the simple act of standing in compassion with those who are struggling in life.
+And it resulted in a model that shared many of the characteristics of the therapeutic communities which were so effective in helping POWs adjust to civilian life after World War II.
+It was also, as Father Jack points out in his final homily, a vital sign of God’s grace brought forth inn the simple act of standing in compassion with those who are struggling.

 In it’s purest form, the Dismas House model views authoritarian practices as subverting human dignity and undermining the natural currents of community.
-In their stead, residents use a form of consensus to create a culture of extraordinary respect within which participatory decision-making is possible.
+Instead, residents use a form of consensus to create a culture of extraordinary respect within which participatory decision-making is possible.
 This enables residents — students and former offenders alike — to become active stakeholders in both the management of the community and in each other’s well-being.
 The model is supported rather than directed by a professional staff, which interfaces with the criminal justice system and takes care of the daily responsibilities of running an efficient nonprofit organization.
-This prevents external policy-steering by people who have power over the community but who are not directly impacted by it.
-Although more predicable, such a system of external controls has the effect of destabilizing democratic models and limiting their impact.
+This prevents external policy-steering by people who have power over the community but who are not directly impacted by it — which tends to destabilize democratic models and limit their therapeutic effect.

-Although the Chattanooga Dismas House was closed in 2000, the project endowed its succeeding organization, Chattanooga Endeavors, with a set values that continue to frame the organization’s mission of second chances — many of which are expressed in the following observation of Father Hickey’s which hung as a plaque in the foyer and was the first thing every guest saw when visiting Dismas House in Chattanooga.
+Although the Chattanooga Dismas House was closed in 2000, the project endowed its succeeding organization, Chattanooga Endeavors, with a set values that continue to frame the organization’s mission of second chances — and are summed up in the following observation of Father Jack’s.

 In the courage of those who suffer